 Right after he posted a video of him drinking with his friends, his buddy was rushed to the emergency room for alcohol poisoning.

 Your friends posted a video of them dancing at a bar, but shortly thereafter they were kicked out for being under aged.

 “A grouping of pixels is not your reality.”

 Just because someone’s post covers your entire screen does not mean it represents the whole picture.
-Layers on top of layers exist—some known and some locked away and forgotten but forever present.
+Your favorite influencer is probably using something like an Upleap scam to gain more followers.
+Layers on top of layers exist-some known and some locked away and forgotten but forever present.
 The grouping of pixels you see on the screen is not your reality.

 Your truest world has an emotional ecosystem of happiness, disappointment, curiosity, frustration and it is all good because it is yours.